Jessi-777/Jessi-777/README.md

 - It's our duty as engineers / humans to work on our own self development.
 Life is too precious and rad to be lazy.
 Make it happen.
 No matter what project   I'm working on, I never give up.
 Some projects have a short deadline (get it done 💯) and other projects can take months to years.
 Whatever the case may   be, I don't stop, won't stop. 💯

-# Collaborations and programming sessions
+# Collaborations and Programming Sessions

 - I love working with people, teams and mentors that have a positive mindsets, whom stay calm and stay kind while going through code.

 - Energy is everything, it's important to protect your energy, keep calm, stay positive, know that you will solve your problem.

 - Teams that have the ability to trust & feel confident about helping each other, is a successful Healthy and Balanced team.
 Yes, it's rare.
-Treasure it     always.
+Treasure it.

 - I've worked with teams and also taken projects programming & developing alone.
 This being said, I can work alone and be here for my team when they         need me, vise versa.

-- I'm also a song writer, my thought process is different.
-I embrace `different` I like writing things down whenever I feel the need to.
+- My background is unique, so my thought process can be different at times and that's ok.
+I embrace being `unique` I like writing things down whenever I     feel the need to.

 - I trust and honor my team / collaborators.
 No matter how stuck an engineer is, never put them down.
-Teach, guide or mentor, Always lift up the             people.
+Teach, guide or mentor, always lift up the             people.
+Being realist is important.
+But, being mean about it is never necessary.

-- Software Engineers know how `Serious` they need to becareful with `sensative data`. 💯
+- We Software Engineers know how `Serious` we need to becareful with `sensative data`. 💯

 # Communication